 During this session you have a very small dose of radiotherapy aimed at your body from a machine next to the treatment couch or frame.
 Half your body is treated for 10 to 15 minutes.
 Then you turn and have the other half treated.

 Your treatment sessions

 You might have TBI twice a day for 3 or 4 days, or as a single treatment.
 For these sessions the radiographers help you to lie or stand in the correct position.
 This can take up to half an hour.
 Then you have treatment for 10 to 15 minutes on both sides of your body.

-Having your stem cells or bone marrow back
+Having the stem cells

 Being in isolation

 After high dose chemotherapy, you have low numbers of blood cells for some time.
 This means you are at risk of picking up infections.